-The Julian Gollop return with his new studio and a new IP.
+A game like X-Com from the very creator of the first X-Com.
+The Julian Gollop return in great style.
+His new studio and a new IP.
 Phoenix Point, a turn-based strategy faithful to the mechanics of its UFO: Enemy Unknown, aims to be the biggest and deepest ever.
 The game put us in command of the Phoenix project, which has the intent to investigate the Pandoravirus that has infected marine creatures giving it the ability to mutate and rise to the surface.

 With a successful Kickstarter campaign, Phoenix Point is accessible in an Early Access version that gives us the chance to test the battle phase and some of the Geoscape mechanics.

 - A mutating alien threat.

 - The Geoscape is reborn.
 Intricate and challenging boss battles.

 - Deep and extensive soldier development and customization.

 - A vast array of weapons and equipment.